herjulf/contiki-160222/platform/avr-rss2/README.md

 regression-tests/23-compile-avr

-Port adds newer version of avr-gcc compiler (4.9.2), to support testing of newwr Atemel MCU as Atmega256RFR2.
+Port adds newer version of avr-gcc compiler (4.9.2), to support testing of newwr Atmel MCU as Atmega256RFR2.
 Work by Atis Elsts

 Board approvals